 From the platform, go down into the station subway and walk past the cafes/shops and exit up the slope displaying a small sign for the beach.
 This takes you to the roundabout (between Ave General Eduardo Galhardo and Ave Ten Cen Melo Antunes).
 There are no shops on this side.

 Walk down from the roundabout on Ave Jorge V, heading towards the sea.
 It’s a beautiful, plane tree-lined avenue with wide pavements.

 Follow straight on almost to the end, past St Julian’s school on your left, then turn ® into Rue do Gurue where there’s a sign for Junqueiro.
-Continue past the large Hotel Praia Mar on your ® and then the smaller Hotel San Juliao also on your ®.
+Continue past the large Hotel Praia Mar on your ® and then into a square with lots of cafes and restaurants.

 Turn left in front of the Riviera Hotel/Shopping Centre and then immediately ® into Infante Dom Henrique.